 Discover the hiking paths of Tinos

-Lucky us, therefore, that there is a quite incredible network of walking paths on Tinos, originally used by residents to link otherwise unconnected settlements across the island.
+Lucky us, therefore, that there is an incredible network of walking paths on Tinos, originally used by residents to link otherwise unconnected settlements across the island.

-Of the 300km of path crisscrossing Tinos, about 150km have so far been marked out.
-Some go in a loop and others follow the coast, taking you past dams, archaeological sites, monasteries, folk museums, a Venetian castle, dozens of dovecotes and even unique spherical rocks whose origin remain a mystery.
+Of the 300km of path crisscrossing Tinos, about 150km have been marked out.
+Some go in a loop and others follow the coast, taking you past dams, archaeological sites, monasteries, folk museums, a Venetian castle, dozens of dovecotes and even spherical boulders whose origin remain a mystery.

 There are numerous hiking trails (with names such as The Three Capitals, From the Sea to the Sky and Hidden Valley.
 Here we focus on The Highlands (M1), which takes you on an 8.3km loop across the Livaderi plateau in the heart of the island.

 As you skirt the Livaderi plateau, you pass through villages that capture all the authenticity of Tinos.
 Koumaros, Falatados, Myrsini, Steni, Kechros, Tzados and Karia – you’ll enjoy discovering them all.
 You’ll recognise the classic Cycladic architecture of little white houses and narrow alleyways but the atmosphere in the villages is also unmistakably Tinian, with churches and dovecotes.
 We have envisaged starting and finishing at Koumaros, but you can set out from any of the villages.
 And if you want to reduce the distance, there is a shortcut branch (Μ1Α) that leads south from Falatados towards Tzados, cutting out two villages.

 The boulders of Volakas